SiddharthGautam040/Movie-Playlist-Creator/README.md

 First, clone the repo

-next, install the gems required by the application:
+Next, install the gems required by the application:

     bundle install